What are the futures?

 How do I post collateral?

 Collateral for the futures is in stablecoins.
-The current set of accepted stablecoins is USDC, TUSD, and PAX.
+The current set of accepted stablecoins is USDC, TUSD, USDP, and BUSD.

-To deposit or withdraw collateral, go to your wallet page and deposit either USDC, TUSD, or PAX.
+To deposit or withdraw collateral, go to your wallet page and deposit either USDC, TUSD, USDP, and BUSD.
 Depositing either will credit your account with 'USD', which is automatically used as collateral for all of your futures trades.

 By default all margin is posted in 'USD' in your wallet.
-USD can be funded by depositing USDC, TUSD, PAX, BUSD, and HUSD.
+USD can be funded by depositing USDC, TUSD, USDP, and BUSD.

 See Non-USD Collateral for more details.

-By default all positions use the same collateral pool, and all USD, non-USD fiat, BTC, USDT, ETH, PAXG, XAUT, BNB, BCH, and LTC in your wallet count as collateral.
+By default all positions use the same collateral pool, and all USD, non-USD fiat, and above cryptocurrencies in your wallet count as collateral.
 Each subaccount has one central collateral wallet and uses cross margining for the account.
 Each subaccount has separate margin and collateral from other subaccounts.

 If you want to use isolated margin create a subaccount for that position and move in collateral.